 - Add GCPs for your mosaic dataset.
 There are several ways to add your GCPs provided by ArcGIS:

 - If you have a reference image, you can use the Compute Control Points tool to compute the GCPs, and then use the Append Control Points tool to add them to the control point table.
-The reference image can be any image that has accurate coordinate system information, such as an imagery layer from Data and Maps for ArcGIS, or a georeferenced image chip.
+The reference image can be any image that has accurate coordinate system information, such as an imagery layer from ArcGIS Data and Maps, or a georeferenced image chip.

 - If your GCPs are stored in a text file or table, you can import it using the Block Adjustment window.